-GSWC's revenues, operating income and cash flows are earned primarily through delivering potable water to homes and businesses in California and the delivery of electricity in the Big Bear area of San Bernardino County, California.
-Rates charged to GSWC customers are determined by the CPUC.
+GSWC's and BVESI's revenues, operating income and cash flows have been earned primarily through delivering potable water to homes and businesses in California and the delivery of electricity in the Big Bear area of San Bernardino County, California, respectively.
+Rates charged to GSWC and BVESI customers are determined by the CPUC.
 These rates are intended to allow recovery of operating costs and a reasonable rate of return on capital.
-GSWC plans to continue to seek additional rate increases in future years from the CPUC to recover operating and supply costs and receive reasonable returns on invested capital.
-Capital expenditures in future years at GSWC are expected to remain at higher levels than depreciation expense.
-When necessary, GSWC obtains funds from external sources in the capital markets and through bank borrowings.
+GSWC and BVESI plan to continue to seek additional rate increases in future years from the CPUC to recover operating and supply costs and receive reasonable returns on invested capital.
+Capital expenditures in future years at GSWC and BVESI are expected to remain at higher levels than depreciation expense.
+When necessary, GSWC and BVESI are able to obtain funds from external sources in the capital markets and through bank borrowings.

-General Rate Case Filings and Other Matters:
+General Rate Case ("GRC") Filings and Other Matters:

-Water Segment:
+Water Segment GRC:

-In May 2019, the CPUC issued a final decision on GSWC's water general rate case, which determines new rates for the years 2019 - 2021 with rates retroactive to January 1, 2019.
+In May 2019, the CPUC issued a final decision on GSWC's water general rate case, which determined new rates for the years 2019 - 2021 with rates retroactive to January 1, 2019.
 Among other things, the final decision authorized GSWC to invest approximately \$334.5 million over the rate cycle.
 The \$334.5 million of infrastructure investment includes \$20.4 million of capital projects to be filed for revenue recovery through advice letters when those projects are completed.

-Due to the delay in receiving a final CPUC decision on the water general rate case, billed water revenues for the first three months of 2019 were based on 2018 adopted rates, pending a final decision.
+Due to the delay in receiving a final CPUC decision on the water general rate case, billed water revenues for the first quarter of 2019 were based on 2018 adopted rates, pending a final decision.
 As a result of the May 2019 CPUC final decision, GSWC recorded the impact of the final decision in the second quarter of 2019, including earnings of \$0.08 per share that related to the first quarter of 2019.
 The final decision also allowed for a water gross margin increase in 2020 and 2021, subject to an earnings test.
 Effective January 1, 2020, GSWC received its full second-year step increase, which it achieved because of passing the earnings test at all of its ratemaking areas.
 The full step increase is expected to generate an additional \$10.4 million in water gross margin for 2020.
-The final decision will also allow for a potential additional increase in the water gross margin of approximately \$11.4 million in 2021, subject to the results of an earnings test and changes to the forecasted inflationary index values.
+The final decision also allows for a potential additional increase in the water gross margin of approximately \$11.4 million in 2021, subject to the results of an earnings test and changes to the forecasted inflationary index values.

-Electric Segment:
+Electric Segment GRC: